asad-62/IVP-DNN/README.md

 #### Conclusion:
-we need an other objective approach (ground truth) in order to decide if an image was classified correctly or not
+We need an other objective approach (ground truth) in order to decide if an image was classified correctly or not

-**Idea to tackle the problem:**
+Idea to tackle the problem:
 Our three selected cnns were all trained on the ImageNet database, which leads to the same 1000 possible outputs/classification results.
-We use this fact by doing a second ground truth, for which we assign a small amount (1 to 5) of the possible labels (out of the 1000) for each image, that we consider as best fitting.
-This ground thruth would be compareable, since all networks have the same chance for hitting the assinged ground truth label.
-<br> Also a scripted comparision of the results and our ground truth woulb be possible with this approach.
+We use this fact by doing a second ground truth, for which we assign a small amount (1 to 5) of the possible labels (out of the 1000) for each image, that we consider as the best fitting.
+This ground thruth would be compareable, since all networks have the same possibility for hitting the assinged ground truth label.
+Also a scripted comparision woulb be possible with this approach.

 ### Working with high resolution images